ostelco/ocs-kts/README.md

 # ocs-kts
 Kotlin Scripts for ocs-ktc project in ostelco-core repo.

-For the repo [ostelco-core](https://github.com/ostelco/ostelco-core), since we do not want to keep our business logic in an open source project, that logic is moved to Kotlin script files.
+For the repo [ostelco-core](https://github.com/ostelco/ostelco-core), since we do not want to keep our business logic somewhat separately, that logic is moved to Kotlin script files.

 Those kotlin scripts for the project [ocs-ktc](https://github.com/ostelco/ostelco-core/tree/develop/ocs-ktc) in `ostelco/ostelco-core` repo are kept in this repo.